Kieran Maguire: Academic career

 Maguire has been involved in financial education since 1989.
 He is Senior Teacher in Accounting and Finance at the University of Liverpool Management School, where he teaches the Football Industries MBA.
 He specialises in financial reporting, financial modelling and football finance.
 Whilst at Manchester Metropolitan University in 2011, Maguire was awarded Best UK Accountancy Lecturer.
 He had also been named the 2010 Lecturer of the Year by students at the University.
 In addition, Maguire won the Innovation in Teaching and Learning Prize 2010 for his developments in student learning.
+Since 2025, Maguire has also served as a lecturer in the HELEGS Executive Program on the Law, Economics, and Geopolitics of Professional Sport, specializing in football finance.

 Studies and other media appearances

 Other media appearances by Maguire as a financial football expert include audio platforms such as The Anfield Wrap, BBC Radio 5 Live, BBC Radio Sussex, Talksport and the BBC World Service.
 Print media includes national publications such as The Times, The Daily Telegraph The Guardian, The Independent, and specialist media such as the BBC Sport website, FourFourTwo, The Athletic, and Goal, as well as local newspapers such as The Liverpool Echo, Stoke based The Sentinel, Newcastle's Evening Chronicle, and the Hull Daily Mail.

 The Express and Star quoted him extensively on the effect of the coronavirus pandemic on the finances of football clubs.

 Maguire's expertise within football finance has led to him earning nicknames such as "Columbo of football finance", and the "rain man of football finance".

 Kieran also contributes to football website Football CFB.